Del Monte Golf Course: An old timer ages gracefully

 MONTEREY, Calif. -- In 1954 a young soldier from nearby Fort Ord shot the course record at Del Monte Golf Course, the oldest course in continuous operation west of the Mississippi River.

 His name is Ken Venturi and his 62 stood alone until Todd Gjesvold equaled it in 1996.

-"I recently talked to Mr. Venturi and he told me after he shot the 62 he came in the pro shop and asked them not to post the record -- he was reasoning some of his superiors back at Fort Ord might think he was playing too much golf or playing when he should be on duty," said PGA pro Chuck Dunbar.
+"I recently talked to Mr. Venturi and he told me after he shot the 62 he came in the pro shop and asked them not to post the record -- he was reasoning some of his superiors back at Fort Ord might think he was playing too much golf or playing when he should be on duty," PGA Professional Chuck Dunbar said.

-Some folks affectionately call it "Old Del Monte" since it opened in 1897.
+Some folks affectionately call the course "Old Del Monte" since it opened in 1897.
 When Dunbar looks at pictures on the walls he sees Bobby Jones and Walter Hagen.
 And he also sees a predecessor -- Peter Hay, a legend in Monterey, who was Del Monte's pro from 1919 to 1942 when he moved over to Pebble Beach.
-Johnny Miller, who is building a new home in next-door Pacific Grove, still enjoys playing Del Monte with his sons.
+Johnny Miller still enjoys playing Del Monte with his sons.

 "When Pebble Beach was opened in 1919 a lot of people referred to it as Del Monte No. 2," Dunbar said.
 "In the beginning most people preferred to play at Del Monte.
 One of the features people recognized all over the country was that Del Monte was one of the first golf courses in the USA to have grass greens.
 Because of our mild climate they were green all year."